The diagonal of quartic fivefolds

 \begin{proposition} Let $R$ be a discrete valuation ring with residue field $k$ and fraction field $K$.
 Let $\mathcal{X}\to \Spec R$ be a strictly semi-stable projective $R$-scheme whose generic fibre $X$ admits a decomposition of the diagonal.
 Let $Y_i$ with $i\in I$ be the components of the special fibre $Y$.
 Then for any unramified extension $A/R$ of dvr's, the homomorphism in (\ref{eq:Phi_X_A}) is surjective. \end{proposition}

 \begin{proof} By Lemma \ref{lem:Phi}, $\Phi_{\mathcal X_A}$ depends only on the special fibre $Y_L$ and hence it remains the same after replacing $A$ by its completion.
 In particular, we may assume that $A$ is complete.
 Let $(z_i)_{i\in I}\in \oplus_{i\in I} \CH_{0}(Y_{i,L})$ be a collection of zero-cycles with $\sum_{i}\deg(z_i)=0$.
 By the moving lemma (see e.g.\ \cite{Roberts} or \cite[Theorem 2.13]{levine}), we may assume that the support of each $z_i$ is contained in the smooth locus of $Y_L$.

-It then follows from Hensel's Lemma (see e.g. \cite[Theorem 7.3 and Exercise 7.26]{Eisenbud}), that there is one-cycle $z\in \CH_1(\mathcal X_A)$ that is flat over $R$ and such that
+Combining inflation of local rings (see Lemma \ref{lem:inflation-of-local-rings}) with Hensel's lemma (see e.g. \ \cite[Theorem 18.5.17]{EGAIV.4}), it follows that any zero-cycle supported on the smooth locus of $Y_L$ lifts to a one-cycle on $\mathcal X_A$.
+In particular, there is a one-cycle $z\in \CH_1(\mathcal X_A)$ that is flat over $A$ and such that

 for all $i\in I$.

 The restriction of $z$ to the generic fibre of $\mathcal X_A\to \Spec A$ is then a zero-cycle of degree zero and so it is rationally equivalent to zero, because $X$ has universally trivial Chow group of zero-cycles by assumption.
 The restriction map $ \CH_1(\mathcal X_{A})\longrightarrow \CH_0( X_{\Frac A}) $ fits into the following localization exact sequence (see \cite[Section 4.4]{fulton2}):